-Applicant, an employee of a defense contractor, applied for a security clearance.
-The Defense Office of Hearings and Appeals (DOHA), the federal agency tasked with determining an applicant's eligibility for access to classified information, declined to grant the Applicant a clearance.
-In accordance with the applicable Executive Order (1) and Department of Defense Directive, (2) DOHA issued a Statement of Reasons (SOR) on 20 September 2002 detailing why a clearance was not granted and recommending Applicant's case be referred to an administrative judge to determine whether the clearance should be denied.
-In the SOR, DOHA alleged Applicant failed to meet the drug involvement (Guideline H) and personal conduct (Guideline E) personnel security guidelines.

-Applicant answered the SOR in on 21 October 2002.
+The Defense Office of Hearings and Appeals (DOHA) declined to grant or continue a security clearance for Applicant.
+On 20 September 2003, DOHA issued a Statement of Reasons (SOR), under the applicable Executive Order (1) and Department of Defense Directive, (2) detailing the basis for its decision-security concerns raised under Guideline H (Drug Involvement) and Guideline E (Personal Conduct) of the Directive.
+Applicant answered the SOR in writing on 21 October 2002 and elected to have a hearing before an administrative judge.
 The case was originally assigned to Administrative Judge Roger Willmeth on 6 January 2003, but was transferred to me on 7 January 2003 to consolidate cases in the same city.
-On 21 February 2003, I convened a hearing to consider whether it is clearly consistent with the national interest to grant Applicant's security clearance.
-The Government's case consisted of two exhibits.
-Applicant testified on her own behalf, called three other witnesses, and submitted three exhibits at the hearing in addition to the four exhibits attached to her answer.
-A transcript (Tr.) of the proceeding was received on 3 March 2003.
+On 21 February 2003, I convened a hearing to consider whether it is clearly consistent with the national interest to grant or continue a security clearance for Applicant.
+DOHA received the transcript of the proceeding (1Tr.) on 3 March 2003.